-Position: Senior Lecturer in Physical Geography
+Position: Lecturer

-Institution: University of Exeter
+Institution: Aston University

 Please note that it is inappropriate for students to make direct contact with External Examiners under any circumstances, in particular with regards to a student's individual performance in assessments.
 Other appropriate mechanisms are available for students, including the University's appeals or complaints procedures and the UMSU Advice Centre.
 In cases where a student does contact an External Examiner directly, External Examiners have been requested not to respond to direct queries.
 Instead, External Examiners should report the matter to their School contact who will then contact the student to remind them of the other methods available.